Waseela14/Web-Development/README.md

 # Web-Development
-Today we will learn we develipment using htnl, css and javascript The auother of this repo is-Waseela
+Today we will learn we development using htnl, css and javascript The auother of this repo is-Waseela